 The Machine-gun Company walk from the truck into the prison at Talavera de la Reina

-Propaganda photo opportunity.
+Propaganda photo opp.
 The fascist sergeant looks as thou he is about to distribute packet's of cigarettes amongst the men, but, they never did get the cigarettes.

 Autographs of the Prisoners of War taken from A.C.
 (Archibald Campbell McCaskill) Williams Notebook he kept whilst in prison Courtesy Lisa Croft